maxdorx/maxdorx.github.io/_posts/2025-08-31-my-journey-into-networking.md

 author: Osama Siddiqui
 ---

 I was always fascinated by tech.
-I touched a computer for the first time when I was **10 years old**, and from then on, I had a habit:
+I touched a computer for the first time when I was **very young**, and from then on, I had a habit:
 every week, I’d break something… and then spend hours figuring out how to fix it.

 That habit never left me.
 It actually turned into a skill.